REHA 3002 Child and Adolescent Occupations

 Legacy Code 400162

 Description Students learn about occupational therapy practice with children and youth in different practice settings.
-This unit examines child development and explores the occupations of children and youth.
+This subject examines child development and explores the occupations of children and youth.
 The impact of family, social, cultural and political contexts on this period of life is analysed.
 Occupational therapy models, frames of reference, assessments and interventions are applied to practice scenarios.
-Family-centred practice is a key focus of this unit.
+Family-centred practice is a key focus of this subject.

 School Health Sciences

 Student Contribution Band HECS Band 2 10cp

 Students must be enrolled in program 4663 Bachelor of Health Science/Master of Occupational Therapy or 4711 Bachelor of Occupational Therapy or 4712 Bachelor of Occupational Therapy (Honours).